Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 TO WIVES: Why Is Sex So Important?

-What kinds of emotional needs does your sexual interest meet for your man?
-In written survey comments and in my interviews, I noticed two parallel trends—the great benefits a fulfilling sex life creates in a man’s inner life and, conversely, the wounds created when lovemaking is reluctant or lacking.
+In written survey comments and in my interviews, I noticed two parallel trends.
+They are the great benefits a fulfilling sex life creates in a man’s inner life and, conversely, the wounds created when lovemaking is reluctant or lacking.

 Benefit #1: Fulfilling sex makes him feel loved and desired